library(ameras)

 return(params)

-we can define the Jacobian as follows, using
+the Jacobian as follows, using transform1.jacobian as a

 transform.sigmoid.jacobian <- function(params, index.t=1:length(params),